Daunt History, Family Crest & Coats of Arms

 Early History of the Daunt family

-Another 234 words (17 lines of text) covering the years 1815 and 1875 are included under the topic Early Daunt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Daunt research.
+Another 118 words (8 lines of text) covering the years 1815 and 1875 are included under the topic Early Daunt History in all our PDF Extended History products and printed products wherever possible.

 Daunt Spelling Variations